-- 7.119 The site (0.32 hectares) is located on the east fringe of the residential cluster based around Chapel Road and Mill Road just outside of the Area of Outstanding Natural Beauty.
-The land is used for agriculture and can be accessed from Chapel Road. - 7.120 The site will enable a small number of dwellings to be provided in a location that is contained in the landscape and well related to existing development on Chapel Road.
-The site has good access to community facilities on Mill Road. - 7.121 The residential area opposite has a housing density of approximately 15 dwellings per hectare.
+- 7.120 The site (0.32 hectares) is located on the east fringe of the residential cluster based around Chapel Road and Mill Road in the setting of the Suffolk Coast and Heaths Area of Outstanding Natural Beauty.
+The land is used for agriculture and can be accessed from Chapel Road. - 7.121 The site will enable a small number of dwellings to be provided in a location that is contained in the landscape and well related to existing development on Chapel Road.
+The site has good access to community facilities on Mill Road. - 7.122 The residential area opposite has a housing density of approximately 15 dwellings per hectare.
 Dwellings located in the area to the west are characterised by a mix of two storey dwellings and single storey bungalows with large sized plots relative to the footprint size of the buildings.
 North of the site there are two storey semi-detached dwellings and adjacent the south boundary of the site is a 1.5 storey dwelling and some agricultural buildings.
-Dwelling frontages are set back from the road and off-street parking is provided. - 7.122 To the east, south and west the site is contained within the landscape by existing development.
-The site is exposed to the open countryside to the north and is located close to the Area of Outstanding Natural Beauty.
-To integrate development into the surroundings landscaping such as tree planting will be required to reduce the likelihood of creating a prominent settlement edge.
+Dwelling frontages are set back from the road and off-street parking is provided. - 7.123 To the east, south and west the site is contained within the landscape by existing development.
+The site is exposed to the open countryside to the north and is located in the setting of the Area of Outstanding Natural Beauty.
+To integrate development into the surroundings, landscaping such as tree planting will be required to reduce the likelihood of creating a prominent settlement edge.
+This should be informed by the Waveney District Landscape Character Assessment (2008) and an appropriate appraisal of the landscape.
 Along the street frontage hedgerows should be protected except where needed for the provision of access.

-7.123 The site has a high potential for archaeology and any planning application must be supported by the results of a programme of archaeological evaluation, including appropriate fieldwork, and should demonstrate the impacts of development on archaeological remains and proposals for managing those impacts.
+7.124 The site has a high potential for archaeology and any planning application must be supported by the results of a programme of archaeological evaluation, including appropriate fieldwork, and should demonstrate the impacts of development on archaeological remains and proposals for managing those impacts.